 What is SOBA?

 The Star Outstanding Business Awards (SOBA) are The Star’s efforts in recognising up-and-coming enterprises and their contributions towards the Malaysian economy.
-In view of the government’s commitment to developing homegrown enterprises, SOBA seeks to inspire and encourage local businesses to promote Malaysia and showcase its products and services to the world.
+In view of the government’s commitment to developing homegrown enterprises, SOBA seeks to inspire and encourage local businesses to promote Malaysia and showcase their products and services to the world.

-Moving along that line, this year’s SOBA LAB (Learn Aspire Build) – will be conducted and managed via a Series of Webinars addressing invaluable business insights on how to alleviate business adversities stemming from COVID-19.
+Moving along that line, this year’s SOBA LAB (Learn, Aspire, Build) will be conducted and managed via a series of webinars addressing invaluable business insights on how to alleviate business adversities stemming from COVID-19.

 JurisTech (Juris Technologies) is a leading Malaysian-based fintech company, specialising in enterprise-class software solutions for banks, financial institutions, and telecommunications companies in Malaysia, Southeast Asia, and beyond.